 What is Retrieval-Augmented Generation (RAG)?

-The fundamental purpose of RAG is to improve the accuracy and relevance of AI-generated responses by integrating external knowledge into AI systems.
-The standard RAG pipeline includes two key components, a retrieval component, and a generative component — akin to stocking a library and indexing its contents, ensuring that the system can efficiently access the required data when needed.
+The core purpose of RAG is to boost the accuracy and answer relevance of AI outputs by incorporating external knowledge sources.
+The standard RAG pipeline includes two key components, a retrieval component, and a generative component, akin to stocking a library and indexing its contents, ensuring that the system can efficiently access the required data when neededand produce a coherent final response.

 To know more about how traditional RAG works and how to evaluate the performance of RAG models, we recommend you check out our primer on the topic 👇